 The documents Barnsley Council publishes are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below (for documents published after September 2018).

 We've fixed issues with over 2000 PDFs on our website.
 We've also been converting PDFs into web content, because it's more accessible.
-But, we still have some PDFs that we've not yet been able to make accessible for everyone to use.
+We still have some PDFs that we've not yet been able to make accessible for everyone to use.
 This includes some documents that were published after September 2018.
 We know that we need to fix them to make our website fully accessible to everyone.

 An example of this would be a local planning document of a significant size, that may include images and maps.
 We also have some data and strategies that we've not been able to make accessible or turn into webpages yet.
 The documents are mainly in these sections of our website:

 We're working through a list of these documents and will either make them accessible or convert them into web content or forms.
-We intend to do this before 31 March 2021.

 Content that's not within the scope of the accessibility regulations